Gandi/xenlight_exporter/README.md

 The Go bindings are expected to be imported (according to Xen makefiles) using the following import path: `golang.xenproject.org/xenlight`.
-However the domain `golang.xenproject.org` doesn't exists (thus not allowing the use of Go modules) so I chose to import the bindings from their Github mirror of the repository.
+However the domain `golang.xenproject.org` doesn't exists (thus not allowing the use of Go modules) so I chose to import the bindings from their official repository.

-Would the situation evolve and the Xen project provide an usable import path, I will reconsider this choice and switch to its official import path.
+Would the situation evolve and the Xen project provide an universally usable import path, I will reconsider this choice and switch to its official import path.